replicate/keepsake/web/docs/cli.md

-  -f, --force                     Force checkout without prompt, even if the directory is not empty -h, --help                      help for checkout -o, --output-directory string   Output directory (defaults to working directory or directory with replicate.yaml in it) -s, --storage-url string        Storage URL (e.g. 's3://my-replicate-bucket' (if omitted, uses storage URL from replicate.yaml)
+  -f, --force                     Force checkout without prompt, even if the directory is not empty -h, --help                      help for checkout -o, --output-directory string   Output directory (defaults to working directory or directory with replicate.yaml in it) -S, --storage-url string        Storage URL (e.g. 's3://my-replicate-bucket' (if omitted, uses storage URL from replicate.yaml)

       --color                     Display color in output (default true) -D, --source-directory string   Local source directory